PhotoPay/photopay-android/README.md

 Defines if address should be extracted.
 Default is `true`.

 ##### `setShowFullDocument(boolean)`
 Set this to `true` if you use [MetadataListener](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataListener.html) and you want to obtain image containing scanned document.
 The document image's orientation will be corrected.
+The reported ImageType will be [DEWARPED](https://photopay.github.io/photopay-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `EUDLRecognizerSettings.FULL_DOCUMENT_IMAGE`.
+You will also need to enable [obtaining of dewarped images](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled-boolean-) in [MetadataSettings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.html).
+By default, this is turned off.

+##### `setShowFaceImage(boolean)`
-The reported ImageType will be [DEWARPED](https://photopay.github.io/photopay-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `"EUDL"`.
+Set this to `true` if you use [MetadataListener](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataListener.html) and you want to obtain face image from the driver's license.
+The face image's orientation will be corrected.
+The reported ImageType will be [DEWARPED](https://photopay.github.io/photopay-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `EUDLRecognizerSettings.FACE_IMAGE_NAME`.
 You will also need to enable [obtaining of dewarped images](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled-boolean-) in [MetadataSettings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.html).
 By default, this is turned off.

 ### Obtaining results from EU Driver's Licence recognizer